PEMF for Arthritis: How It Works, Best Devices & Weekly Plan

 If your arthritis mainly affects one area—like achy knees or stiff fingers—a PEMF pad might be your perfect match.
 These compact devices deliver focused therapy exactly where you need it most.

-- More budget-friendly than full-size mats.
+These smaller options are more budget-friendly than full-size mats.

-- Easy to pack in a bag or take to work.
+Since many models offer battery power for true portability, they are easy to pack in a bag or take to work.

 The main limitation?
 You’re only treating one area at a time.
 But since most arthritis sufferers have specific “hot spots” of pain, these targeted devices often make perfect sense for day-to-day relief.